jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   (f)
   (g) prescribing forms of applications, permits, licences, endorsements, registers, notices, and other documents required for the purposes of this Act, or authorising the Commissioner to prescribe or approve such forms, and requiring the use of such forms:
   (ga) prescribing the details that persons carrying on business are required under section 22E to enter in the registry relating to the sale or supply of ammunition:
-  (gb) prescribing the particulars that are required to be included in annual reports of shooting clubs, including (but not limited to) finances, storage, safety, discipline, training, competitions, office holders, membership, participating non-members, attendance, and ratios of members who are licence holders, endorsement holders, or trained range officers to those who are not:
+  (gb) prescribing the particulars that are required to be included in annual reports of pistol shooting clubs, including (but not limited to) finances, storage, safety, discipline, training, competitions, office holders, membership, participating non-members, attendance, and ratios of members who are licence holders, endorsement holders, or trained range officers to those who are not:
-  (gc) prescribing the information and documents required to support an application under section 38D for approval of a shooting club:
+  (gc) prescribing the information and documents required to support an application under section 38D for approval of a pistol shooting club:
+  (gd) prescribing the information and documents required to support an application under section 38M for enrolment of a non-pistol shooting club:
-  (gd) prescribing the information and documents required to support an application under section 38M for certification of a shooting range, including the types of firearms and ammunition for which the range is certified:
+  (ge) prescribing the information and documents required to support an application under section 38S for certification of a pistol shooting range, including the types of firearms and ammunition for which the range is certified:
+  (gf) prescribing the information and documents required to support an application under section 38XE for enrolment of a non-pistol shooting range, including the types of firearms and ammunition for which the range is enrolled:
   (h) prescribing the particulars to be recorded by licensed dealers:
   (ha) making provision for the secure storage of a vital part removed from a prohibited firearm or restricted weapon to render it inoperable and prescribing precautions to be taken to prevent the theft or misuse of vital parts in the possession of any person or class of persons:
   (i) making provision for the security of any premises at which a licensed dealer carries on business and prescribing precautions to be taken to prevent the theft or misuse of firearms, airguns, pistols, prohibited items, restricted weapons, pistol carbine conversion kits, ammunition, and explosives in the possession of licensed dealers: